johnellmore/CS374-File-Compressor/README.md

 SECompressor
 ============

+*Note: see assignments/SEProjectReport.pdf for my full project report.*

 The squash program can tarball or compress files or directories into a single file.
 LZW compression is the only supported compression algorithm, and yields about a 50% size reduction on most natural language texts.

 Usage